 We spend a lot of time exploring what makes teams work and how to improve their effectiveness, but how often do we stop and think about why and when to deploy teams in the first place?

 We know that teams are increasing in importance.
-In 2016, an article by Deloitte University Press stated:
+In 2016, an article by Deloitte University Press highlighted this.

 One person cannot do everything proficiently.
 In teams, individuals are able to share their strengths in complementary roles to produce meaningful results.
 With the interpersonal dynamics teamworking creates, collaboration offers more than the sum of its parts.
 Your team needs a Team Role make-up that reflects its purpose and goals, otherwise it may be the case that ‘you don’t know what you don’t know’.

 Hand in hand with diversity, working in teams benefits individuals who are exposed to their colleagues’ different approaches, experiences, perspectives and skills.
 In addition to our ‘natural’ or preferred Team Roles, we all have manageable Team Roles – behaviours we can adopt from time to time – and which can be cultivated to add another string to our bow.
 Watching others in action playing these roles is a great way to learn.

 As complexity increases, tasks can fall beyond the scope of the individual.
 According to Ernst & Young in their 2013 study.

 Individual members can come and go, offering their skills, expertise and Team Role contributions at the stage when they are most needed, and then moving on as the project progresses.
 Individual activities can be effectively co-ordinated to help people work more effectively, save time and avoid frustration.